 Treasurer – Responsible for keeping track of how we’re doing financially, balance sheets, reports to the EC etc.

 At-Large (up to 4 positions) – Provide additional input on the business at hand; often lead the service committees.

-Read our bylaws for more information on officer duties and committee goals.
+Read our operational guidelines for more information on officer duties and committee goals.

 CALLS FOR NOMINATIONS: Beginning late summer each year we begin the search for nominations for elected positions.
 If you or someone you know is interested in learning more about and running for an Executive Committee position, please contact us at [email protected] and the chair of the Nominating Committee (Ann Fraser) will get back to you.
 Individuals must have membership dues paid through December of the current year to be on the EC ballot.
-Elections for the next calendar year are conducted by electronic ballot and held in November of the preceding year.
+Elections for the next calendar year are conducted by electronic ballot and held in late November of the preceding year.

 Thank you for taking the time to consider how you might get more involved with Kalamazoo Area Wild Ones.
 It’s people like you who help KAWO achieve its vision.